Skip to main content

 Professional Organizations

-I am member of the following professional organizations (dated joined in parentheses):
+I am member of the following professional organizations (date joined in parentheses):

 • Two-year College English Association of the National Council of Teachers of English [TYCA] (1994).
 Secretary 2008-2011; Archivist, 2011-2017.

-• National Council of Teachers of English (1994)
+• National Council of Teachers of English (1994-present)

 • National Tutoring Association (2004)

-• Utah Community Literacy & Writing Consortium, Founding Member, Executive Committee 2008-present
+• Utah Community Literacy & Writing Consortium (2008-2009) Founding Member, Executive Committee

 • Council of Writing Program Administrators (2009)